BeomjinSouth/Rubric/README.md

 3. The API will be available at `http://127.0.0.1:8000`.

 The server stores conversation history and the background summary in **Firebase**.
 The default configuration in `app/main.py` uses a sample Firebase project.
-If you wish to use your own, edit the `FIREBASE_CONFIG` dictionary.
+You can override these settings by providing a JSON string in the `FIREBASE_CONFIG_JSON` environment variable.

 There is also a `/reset` endpoint to clear any stored conversation and background summary.